topranks/mib2SnmpCol/README.md

 # mib2SnmpCol

 mib2SnmpCol is a basic Python3 script that parses an SNMP MIB, or part of a MIB tree, and adds all metrics it finds within to SNMP Collector.
-It also adds "Influx Measurement" groups for the metrics it finds, corresponding to the table they come from, or just the immediate SNMP parenet element in the case of scalar values.
+It also adds "Influx Measurement" groups for the metrics it finds, corresponding to the table they come from, or the immediate SNMP parenet element in the case of scalar values.

 # snmpColConn